zyxrhythm/zyx-kit/README.txt

         z github.com -f

-Tool #2: the 'prm' command
+Tool #2: the prm 'command' (script)
-This script is basically orbiting the 'stat' command.
+The script basically orbits the 'stat' command.
 The script shows files and folders permission on 'octal number' format.

-You can use it by simply typing 'prm' followed by the path to the file/directory.
-Typing 'prm -h' adds hidden files/folders that starts with '.' on the results.
-And 'prm -x' shall include the owner of the file/folder in the result.
-If you do not include a path to file/folder the script will be executed on your current working directory.
+You can use it by simply typing 'prm' followed by the path to the directory.
+Typing 'prm -h' adds hidden files & folders that starts with '.' on the results.
+And 'prm -x' shall include the "user and group" that owns of the folder in the result.
+If you do not include a path to the file/folder the script will try to execute on current working directory.
+Parameter -f and -fx is for files.
+Typing 'prm -f' is like plain 'prm' but is intended for a file.
+Typing 'prm -fx' is like 'prm -x' but is intended for a file.

     sample syntax is as follows:

+    prm

-    prm /path/to/dirorfile
+    prm /path/to/dir
     prm -h /path/to/dir
-    prm -x /path/to/dirorfile
+    prm -x /path/to/dir

+    prm -f /path/to/file
+    prm -fx /path/to/file

-Tool #3: the 'fprm' command
+Tool #3: the fprm 'command' (script)
 Fix permissions of files and folders

-This script is based on the following blog: https://odd.blog/2013/11/05/fix-file-644-directory-775-permissions-linux-easily/
+The script is based on the following blog: https://odd.blog/2013/11/05/fix-file-644-directory-775-permissions-linux-easily/

 $1 = directory permission